AdguardTeam/AdGuardHome/HACKING.md

     )
     ```

+ *  Don't rely only on file names for build tags to work.
+Always add build tags
+    as well.

  *  Don't use `fmt.Sprintf` where a more structured approach to string
     conversion could be used.
 For example, `net.JoinHostPort` or
     `url.(*URL).String`.